Genevan Institute for Reformed Studies

 Our word “angel” comes directly from the Greek word used here “angelos” (αγγελος).
 It is the ordinary word for “messenger”, someone sent to deliver a message.

 Drawing God’s angels with wings, white gowns, and halos is artistic imagery used to represent spirit beings in paintings and other drawings.
-The Bible even uses imagery like that in describing some of the spirit beings in heaven.
+The Bible even uses imagery like that in describing some of the spirit beings in heaven which exists as a spiritual dimention.
 But it does not say that angels had physical wings.
 They were pure spirit beings.
-When the Bible describe the appearances of angels to humans, they appeared as human men, never with wings or halos.
+When the Bible describes the appearances of angels to humans, they appeared as human men, never with wings or halos.
+They were often at first mistaken for humans.

 If the angel appeared to the shepherds as just a man, why were they frightened?
 The sudden appearing of a man might startle them for a moment.
 But the main thing that made them uneasy was the overwhelming glory of the Lord around them.
 God opened their eyes to see his ever-present glory which since man’s fall is suppressed by the fallen soul.